Alcoholism

 The best place to handle these rapid changes is in a safe place such as a drug and alcohol treatment center.
 During detox and inpatient treatment, you’ll have resources and professionals available to you 24/7 to guide you through unfamiliar or uncomfortable feelings.

-To find out where to access these resources, an internet search will provide all the information you need.
-If you don’t have internet access at home, local libraries provide free access and may even be able to provide a list of local twelve step meetings.
+To find out where to access these resources, a quick internet search can provide you with the information you need.
+If you don’t have internet access at home, local libraries provide free access and may even be able to provide a list of local 12-step meetings.

-One of the most common forms of recovery help are twelve step programs such as Alcoholics Anonymous (AA).
+One of the most common forms of recovery help is twelve-step programs such as Alcoholics Anonymous (AA).
 AA encourages you to attend meetings regularly, where you can connect with other alcoholics in various stages of recovery.
 Sharing your recovery in a meeting is a way to help others as well as help yourself.
 Alcoholics Anonymous operates on the premise that one alcoholic helping another is the most effective way to stay sober long-term.

 Sources